naveensangadala/ansible-windows/README.md

 # ansible-windows
-this repository is for installing the packages  and software by using Ansible-windows modules
+this repository is for installing the packages  and java software by using Ansible-windows modules

 and also playbook execution for the playbooks in this existing repository